yogiben/meteor-mixpanel/README.md

 ```

 ## Easy Tracking of users ##
 MixPanel lets you track users.
-If you set `identifyUsers` to `true`, users will be identified.
+If you set `identifyUsers` to `true`, users will be identified with the following code ([modified from Percolate Studio's package](https://github.com/percolatestudio/meteor-mixpanel))
 ```
 {
   "public": {